mtoscan/generate-update-statement-typescript/README.md

 - Improve type definitions to avoid use of any.
 - More unit test cases
 - Add environment variables
-- Config serverles to deploy to AWS
+- Config serverless to deploy to AWS

 ### Postman File
 You can import the file `Backend_Take_Home.postman_collection.json` in your postman app.
 You will find a collection of post request using the same data used in the test cases.
 Is required to simulate the API Gateway locally with serverless offline.